fgheysels/iotedge-opcua-publisher/readme.md

 ### Ingest telemetry into Azure Data Explorer

+> For this step, it is assumed that an Azure Data Explorer cluster is already available.

 The data that is received by the OPCPublisher IoT Edge module is routed to the `opcuamessages` eventhub.
 To get the information that is ingested in that EventHub into Azure Data Explorer, the following tasks need to be executed:

 - Create a table in ADX which will hold the information